neel1996/gitconvex/README.md

 > **🍎 Important note for MacOS users**

 The pre-built bundle for MacOS is not a verfieid or signed bundle.
-So gatekeeper could warn your or even prevent you from using gitconvex on you Mac devices.
+So gatekeeper could warn you or even prevent you from using gitconvex on your Mac devices.
 If this is the case then I recommend building the application from scratch using the `Makefile` included in the repo.
-Follow **Option - 1** mentioned above to build the application from scratch.
+Follow **[Option - 1](#download-options)** mentioned above to build the application from scratch.

 **Reason** - Enrolling in the apple developer program for making the application a verfied one will cost me 100 USD anually.
 So I will do it once the project gets enough reach